December GoList: Best Holiday Events and Activities for LA and OC Kids

 Debbie Allen's Hot Chocolate Nutcracker

 Disney brings an all-age-pleasing ice extravaganzas through the Southland this time every year, and it never fails to delight.
-Exciting cast additions this year include Moana, Dory, and the cast of Inside Out, joining the usual crew of Disney princesses and mice on figure skates—what's not to love?
-Performances start at Staples Center, continue at Anaheim, and carry on into the new year at Long Beach.
+The exciting cast addition this year is Coco's Miguel, joining the usual crew of Disney princesses and mice on figure skates—what's not to love?
+Performances start at Staples Center, continue at Anaheim, and Long Beach, and carry on into the new year at Ontario.

 Newport Beach Boat Parade

 Indulge us in one last boat parade, if you will.
-The Newport Beach aquatic light display is in its 109th year, making it the oldest boat parade in the country (unless the Pilgrims were getting up to things we didn't know about).
+The Newport Beach aquatic light display has been going for well over a century, making it the oldest boat parade in the country (unless the Pilgrims were getting up to things we don't know about).

 This is the thing to do on Christmas Eve in this town, and it's entirely free right down to the parking.
 Choirs, dance troupes, and musical ensembles from a variety of LA's neighborhoods and cultures present holiday entertainment in a three-hour family holiday extravaganza at the Music Center.

-There are ways to see the floats without camping out in Pasadena.
+Lend a hand with flowers and petals and help make the Rose Bowl floats in Pasadena.
 Photo courtesy of Tournament of Roses

 One of the greatest treats of the holiday season for our family is always Equestfest, the Los Angeles Equestrian Center's annual comfy peek at the Rose Parade (comfy because it doesn't involve camping out in Pasadena).
 Horses and riders come from all over the country to participate in the parade, and they join forces to offer an equestrian preview performance in the ring at Burbank's horse heaven.